- Marching Band "The Sound that Lights the South" Jump to content

 How do I join?

-1) Register on the form on this page AND
+1) Register on the form on this page (when available) AND

 2) Register for MUSC 2720 or 4720 via BanWeb.